sahil50303/practiceflask/README.md

 (Here above all i have done is created the destination folder)

 # Step7
 Last is to push the code

+# New Changes
+if there's any changes made in the code then add it so that it goes to the stagging then commit it then push the same

+1) add
+2) commit
+3) push

+# Step8
+Now if you create a file through github Directly then you pull it in your local